Roina-Shin/google-cloud-study/GCP-Study/Study-log/Service-Account.md

 - If you open the file, you can see the service account email and the private key itself.

-- Now go to your **personal GCP account** and open one project to start a Cloud Shell.
+- Now go to your **personal GCP account** and open one project to start a cloud shell.

 - First, unset the project inside the cloud shell: